TaygaHoshi/tt-project/Lists/List of Monsters.md

 + (Combat technique) Simple Blood Manipulation
 	+ Range: 5 meters
 	+ This attack's precision roll is made against Constitution.
 	+ Target a bleeding creature.
-You steal 10 health from that creature.
+You steal 10 health from it.
+	+ If this attack hits, this creature stops bleeding.
 **Lore**
 	Vampires are the reason why forests at night are dangerous.
 Lesser vampires are almost always found working or studying under a higher vampire.
 However, there are sightings of rogue vampires, leading bandits or beasts.

 ---